Atsuyuki Okabe: University positions

 He began his research and teaching career at the College of Policy and Planning Science in Tsukuba University in 1977 as a lecturer and subsequently as an associate professor in 1979.
 Then he moved to the Department of Urban Engineering in the University of Tokyo in 1980 as an associate professor and was a visiting scholar at the University of Pennsylvania in 1988-89.
 Subsequently he became a professor in 1990.
 Concurrently, from 1998 to 2005, he served as the first Director of the Center for Spatial Information Science at the University of Tokyo.
 He retired from the University of Tokyo in 2009 and became an emeritus professor of the University of Tokyo.
 He subsequently moved to the School of Cultural and Creative Studies at Aoyama Gakuin University as a professor in 2009, and then the School of the Global Studies and Collaboration at Aoyama Gakuin University as a professor in 2016.
 He retired from Aoyama Gakuin University in 2019 and became an emeritus professor of Aoyama Gakuin University.

 Professional affiliations

 He was a member of the Science Council of Japan from 2005 to 2011.

+He has been the Chairman of the Japanese Committee of the ISO/TC211 (International Organization for Standardization/Geographic Information/Geomatics) since 2010.